Perfect Albums

 I’m constantly listening to music, and yet I’ve never really enjoyed going to concerts.
 I love it when a bar has a live band, but I don’t buy tickets and go to concerts.
 It’s just never been my thing, except when it’s critical that I see a band live.
 I never saw my two favorite bands, Rush and Fleetwood Mac, in concert, and with Peart dead and Buckingham probably out for good, I never will.
 (EDIT, 7/29/2023: Well, shit.)
 That’s a shame, but here are the concerts that I’ve seen.
 All of them were must-sees for me.

-August 9, 1987: Night Ranger/Great White, Merriweather Post Pavilion, Columbia, MD.
-I was there the night before for Howie Mandel, then I came back the next day for this concert, which was also my first date.
+2. August 9, 1987: Night Ranger/Great White, Merriweather Post Pavilion, Columbia, MD.
+I was there the night before for Howie Mandel, then I came back the next day for this concert, which was also my first date (you know, with a girl).
 I chose Night Ranger over Chicago because I really wanted to see the Outfield (though I did, and still, looooove Night Ranger).
 Unfortunately, the Outfield cancelled and were replaced by Frehley’s Comet, who also cancelled, leaving me with Great White.
 I didn’t appreciate Great White then as much as I do now.
 Still a great show.

-August 8, 1988: Iron Maiden, Capital Centre, Landover, MD.
-This was the Seventh Son of a Seventh Son tour.
-It was the most impressive visual show I’ve ever seen, and the music was fantastic, and I was on the floor (10th row, IIRC), but my strongest memory relates to the concert t-shirt I bought there.
+5. August 8, 1988: Iron Maiden, Capital Centre, Landover, MD.
+Seventh Son of a Seventh Son tour.
+It was the most impressive visual show I’ve ever seen, and the music was fantastic, and I was on the floor (10th row, IIRC).
+One of my strongest memory relates to the concert t-shirt I bought there.
 As I was leaving the show, someone told me that I was wearing it backwards.
 I wore that damn thing backwards the entire night.
 I’m such a dipshit.

 And here’s a tweet that was retweeted by the band’s official Twitter handle and liked by bassist Doug Wimbish, who we got to speak to (briefly) after the show.